-Diagnosing Alzheimer’s is important.
+Diagnosing Alzheimer’s disease as early as possible is important.
 It means you can get the right support and treatments.
 It also means you can plan for the future.
-If you are worried about your memory or health, you should talk to your doctor.
+If you are worried about your thinking, memory, or health, you should talk to your doctor.

-If your doctor suspects Alzheimer’s or another type of dementia, they may refer you to a memory clinic or another specialist clinic.
-Here, a doctor or nurse will run through some questions and tests with you.
+If your doctor suspects Alzheimer’s or another cause of dementia, they may then refer you to a memory clinic or another specialist clinic.
+Here, a doctor or nurse will run through some further questions and tests with you.
 These are likely to include:

 - A physical check-up.

-- Completing some pen-and-paper tasks to check your memory, thinking and problem-solving skills.
+- Completing some in-depth tests to check your memory, thinking and problem-solving skills.

-You may be offered other tests, including brain scans and blood tests.
 Occasionally a lumbar puncture is used, where a sample of fluid is taken from the base of the spine.
-This tests for abnormal levels of the proteins, amyloid and tau, linked to Alzheimer’s disease.
+This tests for abnormal levels of proteins linked to Alzheimer’s disease, called amyloid and tau.

 Together, all of these things will help a doctor find out about any problems in memory or thinking and the likely cause.

-Currently there is no way to diagnose any type of dementia with 100% accuracy.
-Your doctor will make a clinical judgement about the most likely diagnosis to explain your symptoms based on the information they collect from these assessments and tests.
+Currently, there is no way to diagnose any type of dementia with 100% accuracy.
+Your doctor will make the best judgement about the most likely cause of your symptoms based on the information they collect from these assessments and tests.